NYCiSchoolCS/think-python/Exercises/Unit_4.md

 2. Ask the user for every number to add.
   Sample Output:
   ```
   How many numbers?
-3
+4
   Enter a number to sum: 6
   Enter a number to sum: 4
   Enter a number to sum: 8
-  18
+  Enter a number to sum: 2
+  20
   ```

 2. Add the current sum to each line